-- A. Retain vendor's certification of the sulfur content of any fuel fired in these generators. - B. Record monthly, the total amount of fuel fired in generators EU-01 through EU-08.
+- A. Retain vendor's certification of the sulfur content of any fuel fired in this generator. - B. Record monthly, the total amount of fuel fired in generators EU-01, EU-3 through EU-11.
 Calculate and record monthly and rolling 12-month totals.